-Amid Coronavirus pandemic, Patrick County facing an uphill battle on healthcare
+Amid Coronavirus pandemic, Patrick County facing uphill battle on healthcare

 The assessment was compiled using surveys, focus groups, interviews and data.
 "We've brought citizens of all walks of life around the table.
 We've been working on it for two years," she said.

 One of the biggest issues identified in the report was access to health care.
-While the county's primary provided, the Patrick County Family Practice, can handle may issue, emergencies cases have to travel to Martinsville or Mt.
+While the county's primary provider, the Patrick County Family Practice, can handle many issues, emergency cases have to travel to Martinsville or Mt.
 Airy, North Carolina, to access care, a trip that frequently takes more than an hour.

 Kulik Strategic Advisors, a consulting group, is being brought in to figure out what happens next.
-They got a first look at the assessment Thursday, and will be spending the next three months turning the it into an action plan.
+Consultants got a first look at the assessment Thursday, and will be spending the next three months turning it into an action plan.

-CEO Tracy Kulik says they already have ideas, including using Federal dollars to create a network of small community health offices in the County.
+CEO Tracy Kulik says they already have ideas, including using federal dollars to create a network of small community health offices in the county.

 "It doesn't take much to bring this up," she said, noting some offices could open as early as 2021.
 "You could have an equivalent or superior health care system."